platform-experience/serviceportal-widget-library/People Card/pe-people-info/Readme.md

 **"Show Job Title"** this is a boolean variable, when checked we show the user job tile below his name, default value here is **true**.

 **"Show Call and Chat"** this is a boolean variable, when checked we show chat and call icons, default value here is **true**.

+**"Show Text Below Picture"** this is a boolean variable, when checked we show the name below the picture, default value here is **false**.

 ***